yeoman/yeoman.io/app/_includes/yeoman.wiki/Additional-FAQ.md

+**Note: The documentation below is for an older version of Yeoman and has been deprecated.**

 # Additional FAQ

 Below you can find common questions and answers to recent issues.
 We'll be adding these to our main FAQ page on yeoman.io shortly.